Pokeyi/VRC-Omni-Action/README.md

 - [CyanEmu](https://github.com/CyanLaser/CyanEmu) (Unity-Window Testing)
 - [Udon Platform Hook](https://github.com/Superbstingray/UdonPlayerPlatformHook) (Moving-Platform Functionality)

+### Setup
+Make sure you have already imported the VRChat Worlds SDK and UdonSharp into your project.
+- Download the latest [Unity Package](https://github.com/Pokeyi/VRC-Omni-Action/releases) and import it into your project.
+- A pre-configured example prefab is included that you can drop into your scene if you like.
+- Select the game object that you want to control your action and add the P_OmniAction behaviour via the Unity Inspector window or 'Component > Pokeyi.VRChat > P.VRC Omni-Action' toolbar menu.
+- Click the 'Convert to UdonBehaviour' button if prompted.
+- Adjust the Target Function slider to match the desired function in the header.
+- Click the small triangle next to Target Objects to expand the array.
+- If the Size field is left at 0, you can lock the Inspector tab and drag the game object(s) you want your function to modify into the Target Objects label to add them all to the array at once.
+You can alternatively enter a Size value and drag them in one at a time.
+(See: Known Issues [#6](https://github.com/Pokeyi/VRC-Omni-Action#known-issues))
+- Configure the rest of the behaviour's actions and options as you see fit.
+Each of these is explained in detail further below.

 ## Features
 The main features of Omni-Action can be broken down into three categories.
 - Functions - What activity the behaviour will be performing with its target game objects each time it is activated.